Rigid analytic Stein algebraic groups are affine: Formal functions on the universal vector extension

-\begin{proof}[{Proof of Theorem \ref{Thm:FormalFunctionsOnVectorExt} (1)}] It would tempting to apply Theorem \ref{Thm:AlgebraicFunctionsOnUniversalExt} (1) to the restriction $V_n$ of $V$ to the $n$-th thickening $A_n$.
+It would tempting to apply \Cref{Thm:AlgebraicFunctionsOnUniversalExt} (1) to the restriction $V_n$ of $V$ to the $n$-th thickening $A_n$.
 Alas, even though the vector bundle $V$ on $A$ has no non-zero sections, the vector bundle $V_n$ on $A_n$ might very well have, preventing the hypothesis of \emph{loc.cit.} to be fulfilled.
 Nonetheless, the Mittag-Leffler condition in this case says that, given an integer $n \ge 1$, there is $r \ge 0$ such that, for each integer $n' \ge n + r$, the image of restriction map